Saving money is important for many reasons

 Your future will be here before you know it.
 Save your money now so you can live out your biggest dreams when it gets here.

-Having financial goals is important to create the life you want.
+Having financial goals is important to create the quality of life you want.
 But, if your shortsighted spending derails your long-term objectives, you’ll never make any progress.

-Long-term goals are made up of short-term goals.
+Long-term objectives are made up of short-term goals.
 The latter gets you closer to the former.
-If you don’t have a plan for today, this week, this month, then you’re only pushing your dreams further into the future.
+If you don’t have a plan for today, this week, or this month, then you’re only pushing your dreams further into the future.